dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 The above in [graphml format](pics/list_processing_idioms.graphml), [PNG format](pics/list_processing_idioms.png).

 We will not further consider the processing of a list into an "atomic" thing or structure.
 These are the "folding" operations.
 More on these [here](../about_foldl_and_foldr).

+## TODO

+I missed list processing via DCGs; need to add some code to show how that is done..

 ## Pairwise processing

 If the processing is pairwise (on every position, the element of the input list is related to the element of